Reporting Police Misconduct in Victoria

 If your complaint concerns racism, discrimination or human rights issues, you also have a right to complain to the Victorian Equal Opportunity and Human Rights Commission.

-Making a false complaint or creating a false belief is an offence under both the Independent Broad-based Anti-corruption Commission Act 2011 (IBACA) and the Crimes Act 1958.
+Making a false complaint or creating a false belief is an offence under both the Independent Broad-based Anti-corruption Commission Act 2011 (IBACA) and the Victorian Crimes Act 1958.

 Making a complaint about police misconduct in Victoria